In the latest Weekly Wright Report:

 Of course, this discussion begs the question – “when does an employee earn a commission?”
 Generally, once an employee has finally performed all obligations to become entitled to the commission – meaning there are no further work responsibilities to be completed – it is earned.
 Although this varies in every case, examples are instructive.

 A sales executive whose commission is contingent only on obtaining an executed sales contract and the employer receiving payment on the contract – but not servicing the contract after execution/payment – has earned the commission once the contract is signed and the contract price is paid.
 By contrast, a loan officer that is required not only to generate loan customers, but also to service those loans after execution of the contract will not be entitled to a commission simply by obtaining a signed loan agreement.

 Recently, I represented an employee that entered into a commission agreement with an employer entitling the employee to a certain percentage of all revenue collected by the employer on contracts the employee obtained.
 Subsequently, the employee obtained several contracts for the employer that resulted in the employer receiving millions of dollars in contract payments over a several year period.
 The employee did not earn his commission upon the execution of the contracts but, rather, once the contract payments were received by the employer because that was the juncture at which all work to “earn” the commissions was complete.

 Unfortunately, the employer refused to pay the commissions after the employee left the employer for another job.
 I represented the employee in a three day trial that resulted in a judgment against the employer for the full amount of commissions that were owed – including those commissions arising from contract payments collected by the employer after the employee left employment – and ultimately recovered a six figure payment from the employer to satisfy the judgment.
-For more information on employer obligations and employee rights under commission agreements, please feel free to contact me.

 Want more?
 Visit the Weekly Wright Report page to browse past issues.